kawogi/rost-west/doc/developing/os-compatibility.md

 * Maybe even vendor the library?
 * Or could the engine include a transparent fallback implementation?

-The SpatialIndex support is a good example for the latter.
-It is only used to speed up some (relatively unimportant) API feature, but there's no loss of functionality if you don't have it.

 ## A concrete example

 (as of April 2024)